captainsparrow02/sensor_iot_project/README.md

 ## Technical Assumptions

-* Since there was no mention on the number of sensors generating data, I have assumed 5 sensors for this project.
+* Since there was no mention of the number of sensors generating data, I have assumed 5 sensors for this project.

 * The Redis implementation is designed to store the most recently updated ten sensor readings, For the API endpoint to retrieve the latest ten sensor readings, I've implemented caching of the most recent ten readings for each sensor ID.
 The cache lasts just 10 seconds to minimize time differences, given the sensors publish data every second.